rzach/multlog/doc/multlog.md

 The following people contributed to MUltlog (in alphabetical order):

-- Stefan Katzenbeisser and  Stefan Kral rewrote the optimization procedure for operators using more efficient data structures
+- Stefan Katzenbeisser and  Stefan Kral rewrote the optimization procedure for operators using more efficient data structures.
-- Andreas Leitgeb is the author of iLC, the interactive Logic Creator
+- Andreas Leitgeb is the author of iLC, the interactive Logic Creator.
-- Wolfram Nix wrote eLK, a DOS interface to MUltlog
-- Alexandra Pascal wrote JMUltlog, a JAVA interface to MUltlog
 - Gernot Salzer wrote the MUltlog kernel and coordinated the project.
-- Markus Schranz  wrote a web interface to MUltlog based on plain HTML and Perl.

-(eLK, JMUltlog, and the web interface are no longer available.)
+- Richard Zach worked on the contents of the MUltlog paper and added the tableaux calculus.